ibriks/FamilyTree/README.md

 Ivan
     Adam
 </pre>
-New entry, child not in family, parent not in family:
+New entry, child not in family, parent not in family.
 <pre>
 Marko Stjepan
 </pre>